AntoineLep/ftx_algotrading/README.md

 Timeframes are expressed in seconds and supported values are: [15, 60, 300, 900, 3600, 14400, 86400]

-You can launch as many data acquisition as you want on several coins as long as it doesn't exceed [FTX API rate limits](https://help.ftx.com/hc/en-us/articles/360052595091-Ratelimits-on-FTX)
+You can launch as many data acquisitions as you want on several coins as long as it doesn't exceed [FTX API rate limits](https://help.ftx.com/hc/en-us/articles/360052595091-Ratelimits-on-FTX)

 Let's add some logic to the DemoStrategy developed in the [Create a strategy](#create-a-strategy) section to launch